Bart Sibrel: Aldrin incident

 One confrontational incident involved Apollo 11 crew member Buzz Aldrin.
 Earlier, Sibrel had interviewed Aldrin in a hotel room for his film Astronauts Gone Wild.
-In that interview, Sibrel confronted Aldrin with purported newly discovered footage from the Apollo 11 mission, to which Aldrin replied, "Well, you’re talking to the wrong guy!
-Why don’t you talk to the administrator at NASA?
+In that interview, Sibrel confronted Aldrin with purported newly discovered footage from the Apollo 11 mission, to which Aldrin replied: "Well, you're talking to the wrong guy!
+Why don't you talk to the administrator at NASA?
 We were passengers, we're guys going on a flight."
 Sibrel refers, in post hoc interviews, to two confrontations with Aldrin prior to the one that resulted in his being punched.

-Regarding the subsequent interaction, occurring on September 9, 2002, witnesses came forward to the police with jurisdiction, the Beverly Hills Police Department, stating that "Mr Sibrel... lured Mr Aldrin to the hotel under false pretences in order to interview him."
+Regarding the subsequent interaction, occurring on September 9, 2002, the BBC reported that witnesses came forward to the police with jurisdiction, the Beverly Hills Police Department, stating: "Mr Sibrel...lured Mr Aldrin to the hotel under false pretences in order to interview him."
 By Aldrin's account, he went to the Beverly Hills hotel on that date under the pretext of an interview on space for a Japanese children's television show.
 At the time, Aldrin was aged 72 and Sibrel was aged 37.

 Sibrel attempted on-camera to coerce Aldrin to swear an oath on a Bible that he had been on the Moon.
 Witnesses came forward to the police indicating that "Sibrel had aggressively poked Mr Aldrin with the Bible".
-When Aldrin refused Sibrel's request, Sibrel followed him, saying: "You're the one who said you walked on the Moon when you didn't".
-The BBC reported that "Deputy District Attorney Elizabeth Ratinoff told Reuters... [the] videotape shot by a cameraman hired by Mr Sibrel had shown the film-maker follow Mr Aldrin, calling him a 'thief, liar and coward'."
-Still being recorded by Sibrel's camera crew, Aldrin responded with "Will you get away from me?" and then punched Sibrel in the jaw.
-On the day following the altercation, a statement from a lawyer for Aldrin described the "6-foot-2, 250-pound Sibrel forc[ing] Aldrin up against a wall and refus[ing] to let him leave", thus making the case for self-defense.
+When Aldrin refused Sibrel's request, Sibrel followed him, Still being recorded by Sibrel's camera crew, saying: "You're the one who said you walked on the Moon when you didn't."
+Aldrin responded with "Will you get away from me?" — when Sibrel now called him 'a coward, a liar and a thief', Aldrin punched Sibrel in the jaw.

+On the day following the altercation, a statement from a lawyer for Aldrin described the "6-foot-2, 250-pound [1.88 m, 113 kg] Sibrel forc[ing] Aldrin up against a wall and refus[ing] to let him leave", thus making the case for self-defense.
 Aldrin made the case to police that he had been attempting to defend "himself and his stepdaughter, who was with him at the time".

 Sibrel gave the tape to the police, apparently alleging assault.
 The incident received significant publicity, with many television talk shows airing the clip, usually supporting Aldrin's action.
-Shortly after the altercation, Sibrel told the St. Petersburg Times, "[Aldrin] has a good punch.
+Shortly after the altercation, Sibrel told the St. Petersburg Times: "[Aldrin] has a good punch.
 It was quick, too.
 I didn't see it coming."

-As described by Eric Spitznagel for Popular Mechanics, since "witnesses testified that Sibrel had provoked [Aldrin], assault charges against the former astronaut were dropped."
-Police either did not file or dropped charges based on Aldrin's lack of a prior criminal record, witness accounts of Sibrel's having drawn Aldrin to the hotel under false pretences, Sibrel's aggressiveness before the punch, and his having declined to seek medical attention and sustaining "no visible injury".
+As described by Eric Spitznagel for Popular Mechanics, since "witnesses testified that Sibrel had provoked [Aldrin], assault charges against the former astronaut were dropped".
+Police either did not file or dropped charges based on Aldrin's lack of a prior criminal record, witness accounts of Sibrel's having drawn Aldrin to the hotel under false pretenses, Sibrel's aggressiveness before the punch, and his having declined to seek medical attention and sustaining "no visible injury".